OctopusDeploy/blog/blog/2021-08/safe-schema-updates-5-loose-coupling-mitigates-human-problems/index.md

 > *“No matter what the problem is, it’s always a people problem.”*
 > *Gerald Weinberg*

-In the previous post (Part 4) we focussed on technical issues associated with software/database architecture.
+In the previous post (part 4) we focussed on technical issues associated with software/database architecture.
 In this post we’ll focus on the human issues.

 [Conway’s Law](https://en.wikipedia.org/wiki/Conway%27s_law) dictates that organisations are limited to design systems that mirror their internal communication patterns.
 As Eric S Raymond so eloquently put it in [The New Hacker’s Dictionary](https://www.goodreads.com/book/show/104746.The_New_Hacker_s_Dictionary), *“if you have four groups working on a compiler, you'll get a 4-pass compiler”*.

 Our team structures measurably affect our software architectures… but the reverse can also be true: complicated architectures can foster painful and toxic bureaucracy and working cultures.
 Together, left unchecked, it's possible for them to form a vicious circle.

-When things go wrong with critical but complicated monoliths, and when it’s difficult to attribute cause and effect, individuals are generally quick to point fingers and cover their own backs.
+When things go wrong with critical but complex monoliths, and when it’s difficult to attribute cause and effect, individuals are generally quick to point fingers and cover their own backs.
 If we are honest with ourselves, we can probably all think of times when we’ve acted defensively, even if we didn’t know whether we were at fault.
 We are all valuable but imperfect humans, and we share a deep personal instinct for self-preservation.

 Patrick Lencioni talks about conflict, commitment, and accountability in [The Five Dysfunctions of a Team](https://octopus.com/blog/devops-reading-list#dysfunc).
 His fourth dysfunction explicitly calls out the avoidance of accountability as being detrimental to effective teamwork: